 Memorable Manitobans: Mordecai S. Weidman (1864-1952)

-He is one of the founders of Shaarey Zedek Synagogue, and was instrumental in forming the first YMHA in Western Canada (1892), serving as its first president.
+He was one of the founders of Shaarey Zedek Synagogue, and was instrumental in forming the first YMHA in Western Canada (1892), serving as its first President.
 He was a director of the Jewish Consumptives Relief Society of Denver, Colorado and a Life Member of the Winnipeg General Hospital.
 He was a member of the Bnai Brith Lodge.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.